-&lt;sup>2 Wireless feeds will be Orange, whether Cat 5e or Cat 6.
-If orange is not available, Black Cat 6 may be used
+2 Wireless feeds will be Orange, whether Cat 5e, Cat 6 or better.
+If orange is not available, Black Cat 6 (or better) may be used

 Appendix I

 Cable Certification Requirements & Sample Cable Test Reports

 The following are the minimum testing requirements to be submitted for Coax (video), UTP (xBaseT/Data), Telco trunk and Fiber Optic (Single and Multimode).
 Note, a value of "Pass/Fail" is only acceptable for non-quantifiable values (e.g presence of mechanical connectors) and for an overall rating of the cable.
 Actual values are otherwise expected.